pdm-project/pdm-backend/docs/build_config.md

 ## Environment variables

-- `SOURCE_DATE_EPOCH`: Set the date of the zipinfo in the wheel for reproducible builds.
+- `SOURCE_DATE_EPOCH`: Set the timestamp(seconds) of the zipinfo in the wheel for reproducible builds.
 The default date is 2016/01/01.

 [build]: https://pypi.org/project/build
 [pdm]: https://pypi.org/project/pdm